nathanielgreen/chromebooks_and_linux/README.md

 My personal recommendations would be as follows:

-For the baseline all-rounder I'd recommend: [Toshiba Chromebook 2](https://www.amazon.co.uk/Toshiba-PLM02E-00D003EN-CB30-B-104-Chromebook-Celeron/dp/B00RK7LFEG/ref=sr_1_3?ie=UTF8&qid=1463570959&sr=8-3&keywords=toshiba+chromebook+2):
+- For the baseline all-rounder I'd recommend: [Toshiba Chromebook 2](https://www.amazon.co.uk/Toshiba-PLM02E-00D003EN-CB30-B-104-Chromebook-Celeron/dp/B00RK7LFEG/ref=sr_1_3?ie=UTF8&qid=1463570959&sr=8-3&keywords=toshiba+chromebook+2):
     - Intel Celeron 2.16 GHz
     - 4GB RAM
     - 16GB SSD
     - 13.3 inch screen
     - Price: ~250.00

-This is a good chromebook if you're planning on using this until you get a job, and the using whatever laptop is provided by them as a daily driver.
+    This is a decent chromebook if you're planning on using this until you get a job, and the using whatever laptop is provided by them as a daily driver.